jundalisay/sp/content/en/research/ancient/jewish/old-testament/joshua/chapter-05.md

 <sup>7</sup> Joshua circumcised their children as they were uncircumcised during the journey.

-8 After they had done circumcising all the people, they abode in their places in the camp, till they were whole.
+<sup>8</sup> After they had done circumcising all the people, they abode in their places in the camp, till they were whole.

-9 Enki said to Joshua:

 {{< l a="Enki" >}}
-This day have I rolled away the reproach of Egypt from off you.
+[to Joshua] This day have I rolled away the reproach of Egypt from off you.
 Wherefore the name of the place is called Gilgal unto this day.
 {{< /l >}}

-10 The Israelites encamped in Gilgal, and kept the passover on the 14th day of the month at even in the plains of Jericho.
+<sup>10</sup> The Israelites encamped in Gilgal, and kept the passover on the 14th day of the month at even in the plains of Jericho.

-11 They ate the old corn of the land on the morrow after the passover, unleavened cakes, and parched [corn] in the selfsame day.
+<sup>11</sup> They ate the old corn of the land on the morrow after the passover, unleavened cakes, and parched [corn] in the selfsame day.

-12 The manna ceased on the morrow after they had eaten of the old corn of the land; neither had the Israelites manna any more; but they did eat of the fruit of the land of Canaan that year.
+<sup>12</sup> The manna ceased on the morrow after they had eaten of the old corn of the land; neither had the Israelites manna any more.

+But they did eat of the fruit of the land of Canaan that year.

-13} When Joshua was by Jericho, he saw a man with sword drawn in his hand.
+<sup>13</sup> When Joshua was by Jericho, he saw a man with sword drawn in his hand.
 Joshua went to him, and asked:

 {{< r a="Joshua" >}}
 Are you friend or foe?